commercelayer/commercelayer-cli-plugin-orders/README.md

   -u, --unformatted  print JSON output without indentation

 DESCRIPTION
   Send this attribute if you want to approve and capture a placed order.
+Cannot be passed by sales channels.
 ```

 _See code: [src/commands/orders/approve_and_capture.ts](https://github.com/commercelayer/commercelayer-cli-plugin-orders/blob/main/src/commands/orders/approve_and_capture.ts)_